 ), and convenience stores.

-The SM&A increase was higher than management's expectations
+The SM&A increase was in line with management's expectations

-Advertising spend increased substantially by 27% over the
+Advertising spend increased 22% over the prior-year quarter to

-Operating margin declined 60 bps in the quarter to 15.8% due to
+operating margin improved 80 bps in the quarter to 18.3% mainly

 The company continuously invests in advertising and marketing